h8d13/Mac-G5-2005-Restore/README.md

 G853758gru2 2.0 51 160 9600
 ```

-So based on this we can already tell which one is useless and which one is good :)
+So based on this we can already tell which one is useless and which one we want to mod :)

 Luckily from the 3 I bought 2 of them were the later 2.3 Ghz releases which use regular PCIe (versus AGP connectors) which means we can upgrade most pieces.